 Retainer Criteria

 Retainer equal to half of the lump sum portion of the contract amount is required for all projects.
 The retainer must be received prior to any work being started and prior to project being activated in Vision.

+Retainer for Additional Services may be required for clients that have exhibited poor AR history by consistently paying invoices late.
+Clients with an average AR for an active project of over 45 days will be required to pay a retainer.

-Retainer Exceptions will be sent for review during proposal development and approval will be given at discretion of Division Manager with the assistance of Project Controller based on the following criteria:
+Retainer Exceptions will be sent for review during proposal development and Additional Services requests.
+Approval will be given at discretion of Division Manager with the assistance of Project Controller based on the following criteria:

 Client average AR of 45 days or less.
 Average will include all prior projects.